f5devcentral/terraform-cloud-azure-bigip-demo/README.md

 With the workspace in place we need to [setup the variables](TFCVARS.md) that are necessary for the workspace to create a plan and an apply.

-kick the tires, and then
+After those steps, you should now be ready to kick the tires by queuing a plan
+![queue the plan][queueplan]